apache/couchdb-documentation/rfcs/010-per-document-access-control.md

      docs have been created/updated/deleted in between two of their docs.

-    * this includes all the user’s docs PLUS all non-`_access` design docs, so apps can centrally control design docs going down to satellites.
+   * this includes all the user’s docs PLUS all design docs with `_access: ["_users"]`, so apps can centrally control design docs going down to satellites.

 * accessing `_all_docs` gives users the subset of docs they own in `_id` order.

-   * this includes all the user’s docs PLUS all non-`_access` design docs, so apps can centrally control design docs going down to satellites.
+   * this includes all the user’s docs PLUS all design docs with `_access: ["_users"]`, so apps can centrally control design docs going down to satellites.

 * Replication check-points / local docs